 Each passing leak from former National Security Agency (NSA) contractor Edward Snowden seems to paint a darker picture of the state of privacy and data security in the United States, and the world at large.
 At this point we’ve heard about mass surveillance of nude Webcam chats, the NSA tapping international leaders’ phones, mass metadata collection, spies pretending to be Facebook to infect computers, and countless other programs.
 Now, an even more frightening Snowden leak has appeared on the Intercept.

 The NSA and GCHQ have had access to the vast majority of cell phone communications around the world since 2010.

 Updated on 02-25-2015 by Malarie Gokey: Added statement from Gemalto, acknowledging that its systems were targeted by unknown hackers.
 The report also denies that the hackers were successful in spying on users through Gemalto’s SIM cards.
-Go to page four for more.

 In other words, the NSA and GCHQ have had access to the vast majority of cell phone communications (even encrypted communication) around the world since 2010.
 They’ve listened to your phone calls; they’ve read your texts; and they’ve almost certainly monitored the websites you’ve visited on your mobile devices.